vlopez0392/Modern-Javascript/Section_2/Notes/Video15_Operators.md

     <li>Exponentiation : a **= b</li>
 </ul>
 <p align = "justify">
 Note that a+=b is equivalent to a = a + b.
-This applies to all the assingment operators that follow this pattern.
+This applies to all the assignment operators that follow this pattern.
 </p>
 <h3>Assignment operators</h3>
 <ul align = "justify">